-Children start primary school full-time in the academic year in which they turn five years of age.
-The first class they will attend is called the Reception class.
+Children start primary school full-time in the academic year in which they turn 5 years of age.
+The first class they attend is called Reception class.
 The following classes are called Year 1 through to Year 6.

 The application process

-Parents of children who live in Middlesbrough are invited to submit a preference for a primary school place in the November of the academic year in which their child turns four.
+Parents of children who live in Middlesbrough are invited to submit their preferred schools in the November of the academic year in which their child turns 4.

-You can state a preference for up to three schools.
-To increase your chances of being offered a school of your choice, we strongly advise that you name three schools on your application.
-Your choices can include schools outside of Middlesbrough.
+You can name up to 3 schools on your application.
+To increase the chance of being offered a school of your choice, we strongly advise that you name 3 schools on your application.
+You can include schools outside of Middlesbrough.

 For example, if your child lives in Middlesbrough, you must apply to Middlesbrough Council's School Admissions Team.
 You can apply for schools within Middlesbrough or any school outside of Middlesbrough.
 If you choose to apply for schools outside of Middlesbrough, for instance a school in Stockton, we would then talk to Stockton Council's School Admissions Team about that school's places.
 You don't need to apply to both councils.
 If you make an application to a School Admissions Team for an area where your child doesn't live, it won't be accepted.